How to Make It Through Winter When You Suffer From Seasonal Depression

 Some people with SAD also find “dawn simulation” helps—this is usually accomplished with a custom alarm clock connected to a light that gradually becomes brighter before your set wake up time.
 Its effectiveness has not been studied as much, but it works for many people and is easier to squeeze into a busy schedule.

-Cognitive behavioural therapy (CBT) is an effective way to combat seasonal affective disorder, or any depression, says Dozois.
+Cognitive behavioural therapy (CBT) is an effective way to combat seasonal depression, or any form of depression, says Dozois.
 The treatment usually takes between 12 to 16 weeks to complete, and involves setting up tasks that challenge your behaviour—resisting the natural tendency to socialize less during the winter, for instance.

 CBT practitioners also coach people to address the negative automatic thoughts that might, for example, keep a person from staying connected.
 “If someone passes me at work and doesn’t say hello, my thought might be, He doesn’t like me.
 Okay, that’s one possibility, but what’s another?
 Maybe he’s stressed about a deadline or maybe he didn’t see me,” explains Dozois.
 “It’s putting that thought on trial, and coming up with an alternative, more valid one.”